'Brabo's Broek', 'Met de Neus op Stap', 1986.

 De Neus & Co.

 Under the pen name Haschèl, Leyers was the artist of the short-lived comic series 'Met De Neus en Co. op Stap' (1986-1987).
-It starred the characters from the folkloric Antwerp puppet theatre Poesje as main protagonists, namely De Neus ("The Nose"), De Schele ("The Cross-Eyed One"), Nele and De Bult ("The Hunchback").
-The comic was written by Piet Schepens (Pisché) and also serialized in De Gazet van Antwerpen.
+It starred the characters from the folkloric Antwerp puppet theater Poesje as main protagonists, namely De Neus ("The Nose"), De Schele ("The Cross-Eyed One"), Nele and De Bult ("The Hunchback").
 'Neus en Co.' is a typical humorous adventure comic with a very regional atmosphere, since most stories take off and end in Antwerp.
 Mayor of Antwerp Bob Cools, window painter Rubbes and controversial mayor of Voeren/Fourons José Happart have celebrity cameos.
-Two stories were made, 'De Putsch van de Poesje' (1986) and 'Brabo's Broek' (1987), both serialized in the Gazet van Antwerpen and published in book format by De Vlijt.
+Two stories were made, 'De Putsch van de Poesje' (1986) and 'Brabo's Broek' (1987), both serialized in De Gazet van Antwerpen and then released in book format by De Vlijt.

 'De Geschiedenis van Vlaanderen'.